Favorite Travel Accessories

 I’d love to hear about your favorite travel accessories!
 Please comment below.

-PS—Girls’ Trips, Antarctica, The Breakers, and an Airstream
+PS—Girls’ Trips, Antarctica, The Breakers, Prague, and an Airstream

 Note: As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.
 I only recommend products I genuinely like and want to share.
 This is a way to support Who I Met Today and allow me to run the site and engage with this community I love.
 Thank you for reading!